TRY OUR FREE APP

 Point of View: The Ultimate Guide to Writing Perspectives

 Point of view (POV) is the narrative perspective from which a story is told.
 It’s the angle from which readers experience the plot, observe the characters’ behavior, and learn about their world.
-In fiction, there are four types of point of view: first person, second person, third person limited, and third person omniscient.
+In fiction, there are five types of point of view: first person, second person, third person limited, third person omniscient, and fourth person.

 This guide will look at each point of view, and provide examples to help you understand them better.
 Let’s dive in.